wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 route.route.openshift.io/person-service configured
 ```

-Then create a PostgreSQL database instance in the same namespace from the corresponding template (click on `+Add -> Developer Catalog -> Database --> PostgreSQL` and provide meaningful properties for service name, user name, password and database name).
-You could also execute the following command on the shell to instantiate a PostgreSQL server in the current namespace:
+Then create a PostgreSQL database instance in the same namespace from the corresponding template.
+You can install the database from the OpenShift console by clicing on **+Add→Developer Catalog→Database→PostgreSQL** and filling in meaningful properties for the service name, user name, password and database name.
+You could alternatively execute the following command from the shell to instantiate a PostgreSQL server in the current namespace:

 ```bash
 $> oc new-app postgresql-persistent \